chainer/chainer/docs/source/tutorial/trainer.rst

     # Give the optimizer a reference to the model
     optimizer.setup(model)

-    # Get an Updator that uses the Iterator and Optimizer
+    # Get an updater that uses the Iterator and Optimizer
     updater = training.StandardUpdater(train_iter, optimizer, device=gpu_id)

 .. note::